petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods/liferay-commerce-connector-to-paypal-sdk.md

 1. Use the *Active* toggle to activate the payment method and click *Save*.
 Two new tabs for Eligibility and Configuration appear.

-   You can go to the Eligibility tab to select specific order types or payment terms to be eligible for the payment integration.
+   Click the Eligibility tab to select specific order types or payment terms to be eligible for the payment integration.
 By default, it is eligible for all order types and payment terms.

-   The configuration tab contains an input field that accepts key-value pairs that you can find from your [PayPal Developer Dashboard](https://developer.paypal.com).
+   The Configuration tab contains can accept key-value pairs from your [PayPal Developer Dashboard](https://developer.paypal.com).

    ![Enter the key-value pairs from your PayPal dashboard to complete the integration.](./liferay-commerce-connector-to-paypal-sdk/images/01.png)